CNRS Humanities & Social Sciences

 Secretary-administrator

-Houses of Human Sciences (2)
+Houses of Human Sciences - IR/IR* (2)

 Scientific administration project officer